TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

         <f:form.submit />
     </f:form>

-What is the summary of what we have we done?
+What is the summary of what we have done?
 Again it is important that the `newAction` and the
 `createAction` have the same argument name.
-This has also to conform with the name of the Fluid template (``newBlog`` in the example).
+This also has to conform with the name of the Fluid template (``newBlog`` in the example).
 Also the parameter for the `newAction` must be marked as optional and the validation of the parameter must be suppressed with